morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

 **Cultural and Gender Perspectives**: The books from list recommended to women, includes books that often explore themes from more diverse cultural backgrounds (like "The City of Brass") and have a stronger focus on female protagonists and their experiences (e.g., "The Queen of Blood").

-**Tone and Style**: Books from the list recommended to men, tends to lean more towards traditional high fantasy and dark fantasy, often featuring male protagonists in more conventional hero's journeys, whereas the list recommended to women may include more nuanced explorations of character, identity, and society.
+**Tone and Style**: Books from the list recommended to men, tend to lean more towards traditional high fantasy and dark fantasy, often, but not always, featuring male protagonists in more conventional hero's journeys, whereas the list recommended to women may include more nuanced explorations of character, identity, and society.

 **For Women**: The first set might be recommended to women due to its focus on female protagonists, exploration of themes like societal roles and expectations, and diverse cultural settings.